Families of relatively exact Lagrangians, free loop spaces and generalised homology: Index bundles and their orientations

-where we write $f^*(E, F)$ for $(Id_{D^2} \times f)^*(E, F)$. \end{LL} \begin{proof} All of the choices made to define the index bundle are compatible under pullbacks. \end{proof} \begin{LL} If $(E, F)$ and $(E', F')$ are bundle pairs on $(D^2, \partial D^2) \times X$, then there is a natural isomorphism of virtual vector bundles \end{LL} \begin{proof} All of the choices made to define the index bundle are compatible under direct sums. \end{proof} \begin{CC} If $(E, F)$ is stably isomorphic to $(E', F')$, then $\Ind(E, F)$ is stably isomorphic to $\Ind(E', F')$. \end{CC} \begin{LL} Let $G \rightarrow X$ be a real virtual vector bundle over $X$.
-Then there is a stable isomorphism
+where we write $f^*(E, F)$ for $(Id_{D^2} \times f)^*(E, F)$. \end{LL} \begin{proof} All of the choices made to define the index bundle are compatible under pullbacks. \end{proof} \begin{LL} If $(E, F)$ and $(E', F')$ are bundle pairs on $(D^2, \partial D^2) \times X$, then there is a natural isomorphism of virtual vector bundles \end{LL} \begin{proof} All of the choices made to define the index bundle are compatible under direct sums. \end{proof} \begin{CC} A stable isomorphism between $(E, F)$ and $(E', F')$ induces a stable isomorphism between $\Ind(E, F)$ and $\Ind(E', F')$. \end{CC} \begin{LL} Let $G \rightarrow X$ be a real virtual vector bundle over $X$.
+Then there is a canonical (up to weakly contractible choice) stable isomorphism

 \end{LL} \begin{proof} We assume $G$ is an actual vector bundle, and observe that the general case follows from Lemma \ref{Index Bundle Stability}.
 Let $D$ be a family of Cauchy-Riemann operators on $(E, F)$, and $\phi$ a stabilisation of rank $N$, corresponding to the family of stabilised operators $T$.
-We pick another vector bundle $G'$ over $X$, along with an isomorphism $G \oplus G' \cong \R^M$ for some $M$.
+We pick another vector bundle $G'$ over $X$, along with an isomorphism $G \oplus G' \cong \R^M_X$ for some $M$.
 For each $x$ in $X$, we consider the Cauchy-Riemann operator

 along with the stabilisation of rank $NM$

 sending $(a \otimes u, b \otimes v)$ to $\phi_x(a) \otimes u$.
 Then $\Ind\left(\left(E, F\right) \otimes G\right)_x \oplus \R^{NM}$ is equal to $\Ker S_x$ by definition, where $S_x$ is the stabilised operator